 Print / View Finding Aid as Single Page

-||United Women Firefighters.
+||United Women Firefighters

-||United Women Firefighters Records and Photographs
+||United Women Firefighters Records

 ||The United Women Firefighters (UWF) was founded in 1982 as a support organization

 for women firefighters in the New York City Fire Department.
-The New York City Fire
+The UWF was founded to

 cases (Brenda Berkman et al. v.
 City of New York et al.; Brenda Berkman et al. v.

 City of New York et al., Appeal; and Brenda Berkman v.
-City of New York, Carlos Rivera, & Selig Ginsberg), and the founding and development of the United Women Firefighters
+City of New York, Carlos Rivera,

+and Selig Ginsberg), and the founding and development of the United Women Firefighters

 of New York City and the related national support group, Women in Fire Service (WFS,

 ||Materials are in English